MCarraroDev/Digital-Clock/README.md

 # 🕰️ Digital Clock

-A minimalist digital clock web application featuring a sleek LED display with day of the week indicators.
+A minimalist digital clock web application featuring a sleek LED display with day of the week indicators, available in english and italian language.

 ## 🖼️ Preview